nicklockwood/iCarousel/README.md

 	- (void)carousel:(iCarousel *)carousel didSelectItemAtIndex:(NSInteger)index;

 This method will fire if the user taps any carousel item view (not including placeholder views), including the currently selected view.
-This method will not fire if the user taps a control within the currently selected view (i.e. any view that is a subclass of UIControl). **This method is currently only supported on the iOS version of iCarousel.**
+This method will not fire if the user taps a control within the currently selected view (i.e. any view that is a subclass of UIControl).

 	- (BOOL)carousel:(iCarousel *)carousel shouldSelectItemAtIndex:(NSInteger)index;

 This method will fire if the user taps any carousel item view (not including placeholder views), including the currently selected view.
 The purpose of a method is to give you the opportunity to ignore a tap on the carousel.
 If you return YES from the method, or don't implement it, the tap will be processed as normal and the `carousel:didSelectItemAtIndex:` method will be called.
 If you return NO, the carousel will ignore the tap and it will continue to propagate up the view hierarchy.
-This is a good way to prevent the carousel intercepting tap events intended for processing by another view. **This method is currently only supported on the iOS version of iCarousel.**
+This is a good way to prevent the carousel intercepting tap events intended for processing by another view.

 Transform Options